hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 The `Slurm Workload Manager <https://slurm.schedmd.com>`_ is the scheduler, resource manager and credit accounting manager on Genius (and wICE).

-In case you are not yet familiar Slurm and/or the Genius hardware, you can find more information on the following pages:
+In case you are not yet familiar with Slurm and/or the Genius hardware, you can find more information on the following pages:

 - :ref:`Genius hardware <Genius hardware>`